-The ultimate vision and mission of Assessity is to back every organisation in its pursuit of success, by delivering tools, resources and opportunities that empower and create resilience, innovation and impact.
+The ultimate vision and mission of Assessity is to back every organisation in its pursuit of success, by delivering tools, resources and opportunities that build resilience, inspire innovation and create impact.

 A Short History of Assessity